 Let’s start with a little background info: I came very late to the USA party.
 I mean I was over 40 before I set foot over there – not because of a lack of interest, more due to getting sidetracked by the attractions of Europe, Africa and having a family.

 I documented my first impressions of New York and the US in general after that initial trip to the city that actually does sleep now and again, if rather fitfully.
 And I have no doubt that everyone should visit New York – it’s an amazing city.
 Actually I think that’s why Chicago made such an impression a year later – it was even better.
+Whether you visit for a short city break or stay longer, Chicago will steal your heart.

 How do you top a city so good they named it twice?
 With a city so sure of itself that they didn’t need to.
 Both cities are loud and proud, but whereas New York shrieks, Chicago merely raises its voice.